Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 7. Restart your SwitchBot App.

-8. If the issue still exists, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.
-We will forward your feedback to our development team for further assistance.
-When contacting us, we would appreciate it if you provide the information below.
+8. If the issue still exists, please provide the information below.

 Video of Lock cannot be added to SwitchBot App